morganthomas/winning-arguments/winning-arguments.md

 An **abstract** object is any object which is not concrete.
 Some types of abstract objects are: sets, predicates, numbers, and any kind of mathematical object.

+So far the following classifications of objects have been introduced.
+We have physical objects, i.e. parts of the physical world.
+We have concrete objects, which by definition are any objects with physical parts.
+And we have abstract objects, which by definitions are non-concrete objects.
+Thus all objects are either abstract or concrete.
+The Whole is concrete, since it has physical parts.
+By The Law of One, the One is both abstract and concrete: its nature is therefore paradoxically both physical and non-physical, and the same comment may be extended to all objects.

+The Law of One entails that physical material and consciousness are of the same nature.
+Thus. physical material is consciousness, and consciousness is physical material.

 ## Faith